How to start a cinema

 To ensure reasonable standards of:

-• Health and Safety for persons in or about the buildings
+• Health and safety for persons in or about the buildings

-• Energy Conservation
+• Energy conservation

-• Access and facilities for people with disabilities
+• Access and facilities for people with disabilities.

-The technical requirements of the Regulations and guidance on how to meet them are contained in Approved Documents, available from the Planning Portal.
-These cover a number of areas including structure, fire safety, resistance to the passage of sound, toxic substances and the conservation of fuel and power.
-It is important to remember that the contents of the Approved Documents are only guidelines i.e. they are not cast in stone and there may be some flexibility in their interpretation.
+It is important to remember that the contents of the Approved Documents are only guidelines; they are not set in stone and there may be some flexibility in their interpretation.
 Your architect and/or builder should be fully up to speed on Building Regulations, so you should not have to deal directly with this aspect.

 Summary of key points from Chapter 6

-• Before looking for premises draw up a list of your minimum basic requirements
+• Before looking for premises, draw up a list of your minimum basic requirements

 • Always employ a solicitor to help you navigate the perils and pitfalls of leasehold agreements.
 If you cannot afford to employ a solicitor, you may be able to source free legal advice from organisations such as Lawyers Volunteering for the Arts (LVFA)